Amid rising evictions, CDC order puts evictions on pause through the end of the year

 Fessler said some groups, such as SC Thrive and the Greenville County Human Relations Commission, have money to give out for rent assistance.
 Non-profit “SHARE” is also offering renters support, according to its president and CEO.

-If renters remain behind on rent at the end of the year, they’re facing evictions.
+If renters remain behind on rent at the end of the year, they could face eviction.

 Fessler said it’s a problem for landlords, too.